luigi311/ArBluna/README.md

 -   /help - Show this help message
 -   /ping - Check if the bot is running
+-   /luna - Get the bluna -> luna ratio
--   /bluna - Check the current Luna to Bluna ratio
+-   /bluna - Get the luna -> bluna ratio
 -   /ust - Check the current Luna to UST ratio
 -   /balance - Check the current balances
 -   /swap_to_bluna - To force a swap from luna to bluna